DreadLabs/app-symfony-skel/README.md

 ## Description

-This is a content management solution, aiming at providing an user friendly gateway for editing data of the *Acme* project.
+This is a <insert topic here> solution, aiming at providing an user friendly gateway for <insert business value here> of the *Acme* project.

 It provides an **API-first** backend and a web-based UI.

-This repository contains both applications, in fact it is some kind of a *monolithic repository*, which is in fact used by many [companies](#monorepos).
+This repository contains multiple applications, being some kind of a *monolithic repository*, which is used by many [companies](#monorepos).
 The API application resides in the `api` directory and the UI respectively in the `ui` directory.

 It uses the [Scripts To Rule Them All](#strta) approach of the GitHub guys to provide streamlined entrypoints for team collaboration.

 ## Requirements